dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ### Case to arm

 I did end up adding some contouring to shape it more to my arm.
-It'll be interesting to add this to a rev 2.0 case, but the thickness of the case is only about 1.5 mm thick, so hard to do too much "after the fact" shaping.

 ![]({{ site.url }}/assets/images/projects/heartwatch/form_fit.png)
 *Matching my delicate contours*

+The current thickness is only about 1.5 mm, so hard to do too much "after the fact" shaping right now.
+Add this to my list of tweaks for a rev 2.0 case.

 ### Pushbuttons - silicone & hot glue